 There is a strong and lively graduate community in the Department, with dedicated study areas, online forums, and support available from academic and administrative staff.
-About 100 PhD students and 25 MPhil students study at any one time and regular programmes of graduate and staff seminars are held both within the Faculty and in related faculties throughout the academic year.
+Over 100 PhD students and 20 MPhil students study at any one time and regular programmes of graduate and staff seminars are held both within the Faculty and in related faculties throughout the academic year.

 The academic staff of the Department of Psychology are, both collectively and individually, world-class leaders in the field.
 Students are encouraged to work on projects and follow topics that are at the cutting edge of new research and policy initiatives.